Jach/lgame/README.md

 split off into separate libraries.
 Currently just a function for printing licensing information that may be useful when shipping a game binary.

+### lgame.data-structures

+Supporting data structures that I wanted or needed to make myself instead of using a third party library.

 ### Potential future packages...

 There is no lgame.sound, but that may change.
 For now, using sdl2-mixer directly as some examples do is easy enough.

 The two GL examples show that using OpenGL is a lot of work, even when using SDL to do the initial window setup.
 If I start experimenting with more 3D games and using raw GL calls, some useful things may end up in something like a lgame.gl package.

 If lgame ever does become a true 'kitchen sink' it might become better to think of it as an engine, but I'd rather at that point just split things off into an engine.
+Especially for any 3D game, I don't really think pygame or anything directly inspired by it is the right approach.